razziel89/mealie-addons/README.md

 # Working Principle

-To integrate easily with any [mealie] instance, `mealie-exports` uses [mealie's REST API] to retrieve data.
+To integrate easily with any [mealie] instance, `mealie-addons` uses [mealie's REST API] to retrieve data.
-Based on a user's query, `mealie-exports` will retrieve all matching recipes from the configured [mealie] instance.
+Based on a user's query, `mealie-addons` will retrieve all matching recipes from the configured [mealie] instance.
 Once retrieved, each recipe will be converted to markdown in memory.
 Then, all recipes will be aggregated into a single markdown document in memory along with a recipe index, a tag index, and a category index.